Pulmonary and Critical Care Medicine

 Since its inception in 1968, the Pulmonary and Critical Care Division of the University of Rochester Medical Center has grown into a dynamic group of more than 20 faculty members devoted to patient care, education and research.
 We are a referral base for patients with complex lung diseases and critical illnesses from upstate New York and surrounding regions, and were recently recognized as one of the Top Programs in Respiratory Diseases in the United States by U.S. News and World Report.
 The Division is based at Strong Memorial Hospital, a 739-bed tertiary care center in Rochester, New York.

-The clinical activities of the Division encompass busy inpatient and outpatient services at both Strong Memorial and Highland Hospitals, the Mary Parkes Center for Asthma and Pulmonary Care, and the Strong Sleep Center.
+The clinical activities of the Division encompass busy inpatient and outpatient services at both Strong Memorial and Highland Hospitals, the Mary Parkes Asthma Center, and the Strong Sleep Center.
 Divisional faculty are also actively involved in the Monroe County Tuberculosis Control Clinic, and the Sleep Center at F. F. Thompson Hospital in Canandaigua.

 Services provided at both Strong Memorial Hospital and Highland Hospital include pulmonary consultation, active medical intensive care units, respiratory step-down units, fully equipped pulmonary function laboratories, and video-equipped bronchoscopy suites.
 Many of these programs have been recognized for their service excellence from local and national agencies (patient care information).